-In this first subtask, two different peak loads reduction systems have been selected to investigate potential benefits for the mooring system cost.
+In this first subtask, two different peak loads reduction systems have been selected in order to investigate potential benefits for the mooring system cost.
 Indeed, those systems should allow to reduce the size of the mooring lines as a consequence of the peak loads reductions.
-Two systems have been selected because the technology owners accepted to share all the data needed to perform mooring optimizations with OrcaFlex and the optimization screening tool developed, using cost functions and variable stiffnesses both depending on the size of the system implemented.
+TFI and IMS systems have been selected because the technology owners accepted to share all the data needed to perform mooring optimizations with OrcaFlex and the optimization screening tool developed, using cost functions and variable stiffnesses both depending on the size of the system implemented.